Rigby Swift: Politics and King's Counsel

-In January 1910, Swift ran for Member of Parliament for St Helens on the Conservative Party ticket.
+In January 1910, Swift stoof for Parliamentp for St Helens on the Conservative Party ticket.
 The seat had previously been Conservative-held, but since 1906 had been controlled by the Labour Party with a safe majority of 1,411 votes.
 Swift campaigned hard, but despite his work and a "brilliant incursion" by F. E. Smith, Swift was defeated 6,512 votes to 5,717, leaving the sitting Labour member (Thomas Glover) with a majority of 795.
 Swift ran for the same seat again in the December election, the previous government having lasted only 11 months.
 The campaign was more hard-fought than the previous one, and was described as "one of the fiercest elections ever contested in a red-hot constituency".
 When the results were announced, Swift had won with 6,016 votes to Glover's 5,752, a narrow majority of 264.

 Now that he was a Member of Parliament, Swift applied to become a King's Counsel (KC).
 The Lord Chancellor (Lord Loreburn) rejected his application because of the custom that a prospective KC should first open a practice in London.
 In 1911 he moved to London, something which initially cut into his income as solicitors were not aware of him.
 When the new Lord Chancellor Lord Haldane promoted a new set of KCs in 1912, Swift was among them.
 From this point onwards his share of cases began to improve.

 In 1913 he defended Cecil Chesterton in the libel trial over his coverage of the Marconi scandal, along with Ernest Wild KC.
 In opposition was "as formidable a team as ever conducted a prosecution" – Edward Carson, later Baron Carson, F. E. Smith, later the Earl of Birkenhead, and Richard Muir.
 The allegations by Chesterton were so extreme that a criminal libel case was launched.
 Chesterton lost, but the case brought Swift's name to the attention of London solicitors.

 In 1916 he became Recorder of Wigan.
 The same year he was made a Bencher of Lincoln's Inn, and by this point was earning 10,000 guineas a year.
 He disliked going out of London, and doubled his fees to a minimum of 200 guineas for cases outside London.
 Despite this the more money he charged, the more cases he got.
 He also followed a rule that meant he would only deal with one case at a time - again this failed to cut down the number of solicitors looking to employ him, because they appreciated a barrister who would dedicate all his working hours to their particular case.
 In 1917 he defended Frederick Handel Booth in Gruban v Booth, and in 1918 he represented the Air Ministry in front of the Select Committee of the House of Lords on the Women's Royal Air Force.